-- Climate: In the past week, there was less rainfall than usual throughout most of NSW, with the exception of the north coast where there was low to moderate rainfall.
-About usual rainfall is predicted across most of NSW for the remainder of January, with less rainfall than usual along the north coast, along the Queensland border and inland near Dubbo.
-More rainfall than usual is predicted for most of NSW in February.
-Temperatures are likely to be above usual for most of NSW for the remainder of January and into early February. - Tides: High tides over 1.8 metres are predicted to occur between 28 January-1 February, 9-13 February and 26-28 February which could trigger hatching of Aedes vigilax.
+- Climate: In the past week, there was moderate rainfall across most of NSW, except parts of north-eastern NSW which had no to low rainfall.
+Rainfall is predicted to be about usual across most of NSW in February, with higher rainfall predicted in north-eastern NSW.
+Temperatures are likely to be usual or above usual across NSW in February. - Tides: High tides over 1.8 metres are predicted to occur between 28 January 1 February, 9 13 February and 26 February 2 March which could trigger hatching of Aedes vigilax.